-‘E-reader’, ‘E-book reader’ or ‘Thingy-mabob’ – whatever you call them, electronic book readers are undoubtedly one of the more handy inventions to come about in the last decade or so.
+‘E-reader’, ‘E-book reader’ or ‘Thingy-mabob’ – whatever you call them, electronic book readers are undoubtedly one of the handier inventions to come about in the last decade or so.
 If you’re a serious bookworm, then you may know that carrying around thick book after book can get old, very quickly.
-Nothing replaces the joy of turning over a page, the smell of the paper, and the joy of seeing printed ink.
-However, the fact is e-readers are seriously handy bits of kit.
+Nothing replaces the joy of turning over a page, the smell of the paper, and the joy of seeing printed ink, but the fact is that e-readers are seriously bits of kit.
 Not all e-readers are the same though, so before rushing out to buy one, consider first what they actually do, what you need, and which one is best for you.
 Find out all you need to know, and what’s available, in this Canstar Blue article.

 What is an e-book reader?

-An e-reader is an electronic book reader.
-Instead of carrying around multiple books that weigh you down, an e-reader has built in memory to store hundreds and thousands of books, all only a few clicks away.
+An e-reader is an electronic book reader, which stores thousands of books in its built-in memory, saving you from carrying around your collection of novels.
 If you have a tablet, then it’s a similar concept, but there are a few key differences:

 - E-book readers are usually not backlit.
 This is for more pleasurable reading that won’t strain your eyes like a computer or tablet could.
-If reading at night, you’ll probably have to use a lamp – just like a real book!
-The romantic notion of book reading is not lost in this regard.
+If reading at night, you’ll probably have to use a lamp – just like a real book – meaning the romantic notion of book reading is not lost in this regard.

 - Most e-readers have Wi-Fi and data connectivity but are limited in what you can browse.
 Often you can only browse the in-house book library that you can purchase from, however, many brands are releasing models that have wider reach content wise, and allow you to have the flexibility that’s usually reserved for tablets.

 Now that you’ve got the skinny on what an e-reader actually does, it’s time to delve into how to buy an e-reader.